powersync-ja/powersync-js/demos/vue-supabase-todolist/README.md

 # PowerSync + Supabase Vue Demo: Todo List (TypeScript)

+## Note: Alpha Release

+This package is currently in a alpha release.

 ## Overview

 Demo app demonstrating use of the [PowerSync Vue](https://www.npmjs.com/package/@journeyapps/powersync-vue) together with Supabase.